mlpack/mlpack/doc/user/bindings/cli.md

         0]
 ```

 A utility for computing the log-likelihood of a sequence for Hidden Markov Models (HMMs).
 Given a pre-trained HMM and an observation sequence, this computes and returns the log-likelihood of that sequence being observed from that HMM.
-[Detailed documentation](#hmm_loglik_detailed-documentation)
+[Detailed documentation](#hmm_loglik_detailed-documentation).